cpt-max/Docs/MonoGame Compute Shader Guide.md

 ## 2. Structured Buffers <a name="structured-buffers"></a>

 A structured buffer is basically a struct array, accessible to compute shaders.
-Since the struct fields are fully customizeable, they are very flexible.
+Since the struct fields are fully customizable, they are very flexible.

 A simple sample project involving a structured buffer can be found [here](https://github.com/cpt-max/MonoGame-Shader-Samples/tree/compute_gpu_particles).
 <br><br>